Smart Money Tips

 Rule 72(t): What It Is and How You Can Use It to Retire Early

-One method is known as the Rule 72(t) Substantially Equal Periodic Payments (SEPP) provision.
-This rule essentially makes it so that you can take penalty-free withdrawals from IRAs and other accounts such as a 401(k) or 403(b) plan.
-There are important rules outlined by the IRS, so working with a CPA is critical so you don’t miss a step.
+You don’t always have to wait until age 59½ to retire.
+There are options available that allow you to access certain accounts in specific ways without incurring the dreaded 10% early retirement distribution penalty.
+One such option is known as the Rule 72(t) Substantially Equal Periodic Payments (SEPP) provision.
+This rule essentially allows you to take penalty-free withdrawals from IRAs and other accounts such as a 401(k) or 403(b) plan.
+It’s important to follow the IRS guidelines carefully, so working with a CPA is crucial to ensure you don’t miss a step.

 What is Rule 72(t)?